What will it take to make congestion pricing a reality in Seattle?

 Mayor Durkan’s Plan

-The Mayor’s Office should be commended for advancing congestion pricing, but I hope they revise their plan and implement congestion pricing via direct legislation rather than referendum.
+The Mayor’s Office should be commended for advancing road pricing, but I hope they revise their plan and implement pricing via direct legislation rather than referendum.
 It could be presented as a pilot program.
-That way congestion pricing has a chance to work–lessening traffic congestion, decreasing pollution, and speeding up transit–before it has to survive a popular vote.
+That way road pricing has a chance to work–lessening traffic congestion, decreasing pollution, and speeding up transit–before it has to survive a popular vote.

 I reached out to the Mayor’s Office for comment and a spokesperson said they were working under the assumption that state law required congestion tolling go to the ballot, but reaffirmed the Mayor’s commitment to working through the process.